An Easy Recipe and Directions for Making Biltong at Home.

 5. OPTIONAL – ADD CRACKED CORIANDER SEEDS (I believe this makes the best, most authentic biltong but is not necessary).
 Lay the meat down and apply the coarse ground coriander seeds to the outside of the meat in sufficient quantity to stick to the strips.
-Optional is to slightly roast the coriander seeds in a pan before crushing them.
-This brings out more flavor from the seeds.
-Crush the seeds in half in a small mortar bowl (so you end up with a lot of halves that will stick nicely to the biltong) or (the easy way) is to put the seeds in an old pepper or spice grinder that is set to grind very coarse.
+If you slightly roast the coriander seeds in a pan before crushing them this releases additional flavor of the seeds – highly recommended (you can also put the seeds into the microwave for 20-30 seconds).
+Crush the seeds into halves or quarters in a small mortar bowl so you end up with pieces that will stick nicely to the biltong.
+Alternatively you can put the seeds in an old pepper or spice grinder that is set to grind very coarse.

-This batch of biltong cost less than $15 to make and my total time spent was less than 1 hour..!
+This batch of biltong cost less than $15 to make and my total actual preparation time was less than 1/2 hour..!

 An alternative to making larger pieces of biltong that need to be sliced (as described in the article above), biltong snap sticks (biltong stokkies) are quicker to make and very convenient for taking with you to sports events, traveling, golfing etc.

 The meat is cut into thinner strips and you do not need to soak in vinegar or brine in the spices for as long as the larger pieces.
 In addition the drying time is significantly less.

 - Cut the strips into about a 1/2 inch wide, soak in vinegar/Worcestershire for about an hour, squeeze dry and brine in your salt/pepper/coriander/sugar spice mix for about 4 hours or longer).